Why We Exist

 Generations to come…

 …will follow our footprints, skipping rocks, floating home-made boats, marveling at a beaver dam and splashing around in local streams and rivers.
 This shared connection to our waterways ignores boundaries and transcends cultural differences.
-The Bow River Basin Council (BRBC) works to preserve these experiences, along with the balanced economic vitality and critical life-sustaining and ecological functions of the basin, for the children of today and generations to come.
+The Bow River Basin Council (BRBC) works to preserve these experiences, along with the balanced economic vitality and critical life-sustaining and ecological functions of the basin, for the children of today and the generations to come.

 The Bow River and its tributaries bring us together as a community that shares this precious resource.
 It supplies water to our cities and towns, irrigates farmlands, powers hydroelectric generators and creates endless opportunities for recreation.
 Population and economic demands have increased dramatically over the years stretching the river’s capacity to its limit.
 As a result, the Bow is no longer available for further water allocation in the future.